rawfunkmaharishi/rawfunkmaharishi.github.io/blog/_posts/2014-11-10-embedding-open-street-map.md

 ##My OpenLayers *_include* thing

 I strapped on the bamboo headphones and Cargo-Culted my way to [this](https://github.com/rawfunkmaharishi/rawfunkmaharishi.github.io/blob/master/_includes/map.html).
-I _kind of_ of understand what it's doing, but some of it is still utterly impenetrable to me.
+I _kind of_ understand what it's doing, but some of it is still utterly impenetrable to me.
 The important thing, however, is that all of the ugliness is trapped in this one file, and we can generate an [embeddable map, complete with a pin](http://rawfunkmaharishi.uk/gigs/2014/12/04/buffalo-bar/), with just a [latitude and a longitude](https://github.com/rawfunkmaharishi/rawfunkmaharishi.github.io/blob/master/gigs/_posts/2014-12-04-buffalo-bar.yml#L5-L6), which are easily extracted from an [OpenStreetMap URL](http://www.openstreetmap.org/#map=18/51.54610/-0.10330)

 ##How to use it